Beer Name Generator

 Whatever approach you take, make sure to write down any ideas that come to mind, no matter how silly they might seem at first.

-The DomainWheel beer name generator will help by giving you potential names you might not have thought of.
+The DomainWheel beer name generator at the top of this page will help by giving you potential domain names you might not have thought of.

 To use it, input any keyword or phrase from your brainstorming session into the search bar.
 Then, after clicking on “Search Domain,” all you need to do is wait for a second for the tool to give you plenty of potential beer names.